TRADITIONAL MOUNTAINEERING

 Cell phone buyers should note that few units contain an actual internal GPS

-receiver that tracks Department of Defense satellites.
-Even cell phone plans
+radio signal receiver that tracks Department of Defense satellites.
+Even expensive cell phone

 that give you turn-by-turn highway directions use cell tower “triangulation” and

-not GPS generated coordinates, according to my provider.
+not GPS generated coordinates, according to my provider, Verizon.

 Other communication options: